Kithraya/DOMContentLoaded/README.md

 Works as soon as the DOM is ready in IE6+, Edge, Chrome 1+, Firefox 1+, Opera 9+, Safari 3.1+, Safari iOS, Samsung Internet, with a fallback to window.onload that works everywhere.

-Works better than the jQuery equivalent, as jQuery tests for 'onreadystatechange' in browsers that don't report it correctly.
+Works better than the jQuery equivalent, as jQuery tests for 'onreadystatechange' in browsers that don't report it correctly. jQuery also does not return a time parameter for when the DOM loads.

 You can use it out of the box like: